Anime will never again be as amazing and interesting as the first time you saw it

 But not great enough to watch it more often than every few years.

-i'm with you user.
+i'm with you anon.

 can't really bring myself to watch much action stuff in any given season these days. i watched one punch man because that was a funny spin on the shonen formula. but then the next season that boku no hero acadamia thing came out and it's just shonen capeshit according to my brother. i guess you just start seeing the patterns in a lot of the action stuff and character development is generally worse off.